iffy-pi/winpushbullet/README.md

 - `--headless` : When used, the script will run windowless, communicating only through Windows notifications
 - `--strictlyCopy` : All text, files and links are copied to the clipboard
 - `--strictlyBrowser` : Text is copied to the clipboard but all files and links are opened in the browser.
-- `--strictlyFile` : All files are presented with save file dialog
+- `--strictlyFile` : All files are presented with save file dialog, text and URLs are saved as text files with save dialog
 - `--saveToDir <arg>` : Saves the pushed file in the directory specified with `<arg>`
 - `--saveToDirAndRename <arg>` : Presents the Save File dialog for the pushed file, opened to the directory specified with `<arg>`